Industry Guidance and Regulations on SATCE

 Since 2002, the flight simulation industry has been envisioning and designing automated ATC systems intended for use in flight simulation training devices (FSTDs).

-Industry guidance and specification standards for SATCE are still developing through collaboration between pilot training and flight simulation experts.
-This activity is expected to continue as SATCE is increasingly widely adopted and becomes a mainstream pilot training technology delivered as standard on most flight training devices.
+Industry guidance and specification standards for SATCE are still developing, through collaboration between pilot training and flight simulation experts.
+This activity is expected to continue as SATCE is increasingly adopted and becomes a mainstream pilot training technology delivered as standard on most flight training devices.

 The International Civil Aviation Organisation (ICAO) has published guidance material on SATCE and recommendations for further development by industry.
 National aviation authorities (NAAs) and other regulatory bodies are considering similar guidance material that will support SATCE gaining wider adoption.
 It is expected that SATCE will become mandated for both training programme approval and device qualification once the full benefits and training value are demonstrated and proven from early adopters in the industry.